 - Step 1: Weigh out 2.5g of cotton or shredded wheat or your choice of fiber.
 If you are using cotton balls, pull the cotton fibers apart to make well dispersed fiber fluff.
 In the end, this will make a composite with 20% fiber by weight of gellan. - Step 2: Bring 500mL of water to a rolling boil in the 1L pan.
 BE CAREFUL!!! - Step 3: Pour boiling water into blender with at least a 1L capacity.
 Immediately add 12.5g or 4.5 teaspoons of gellan gum powder.
 This will create a ~2.5% solution. - Step 4: Blend on high for 20-25 seconds.
-IMPORTANT!!!
-The blender container CANNOT BE SEALED or the lid will blow off.
-Be sure the blender is less than 1⁄2 full!!!
-If you have a smaller blender, scale back the volume. - Step 5: Pour 1⁄2 of the solution back into the 1L pan and use the other half to fill 2 molds (about 3⁄4 height). - Step 6: Add the fiber to the pan and stir while boiling the solution.
+IMPORTANT!!!: If the blender container is sealed, crack the lid every ~5 seconds to allow pressure to escape. - Step 5: Pour 1⁄2 of the solution back into the 1L pan and use the other half to fill 2 molds (about 3⁄4 height). - Step 6: Add the fiber to the pan and stir while boiling the solution.
 Stir for about a minute until the cotton fibers are fully mixed in the solution.
 The gellan may form a film on the stir but you can scrape off and add the gellan back into the pan as it will dissolve again. - Step 7: Fill the remaining 2 molds with gellan solution (about 3/4 height).
 It may be a bit lumpy but that is ok! - Step 8: Allow to cool (can be overnight or in a refrigerator).